barryvdh/NewProvider/README.md

 ## Documentation

-Full documentation for using this provider can be found at [RedBooth Documentation](http://socialiteproviders.github.io/providers/redbooth/)
+Full documentation for using this provider can be found at [Redbooth Documentation](http://socialiteproviders.github.io/providers/redbooth/)